 Fresenius Medical Care currently has two principal pension plans, one for German employees, and the other covering employees in the United States.
 During the first quarter of 2002, Fresenius Medical Care's North America subsidiary, Fresenius Medical Care Holdings, Inc. (FMCH), curtailed its defined benefit and supplemental executive retirement plans.
 Under the curtailment amendment for substantially all employees eligible to participate in the plan, benefits have been frozen as of the curtailment date and no additional defined benefits for future services will be earned.
 FMCH has retained all employee benefit obligations as of the curtailment date.
 Each year FMCH contributes at least the minimum amount required by the Employee Retirement Income Security Act of 1974, as amended.
 There was no minimum funding requirement for FMCH for the defined benefit plan in the year 2006.
-FMCH voluntarily contributed US\$11 million (€ 9 million) during the year 2006.
-The benefit obligation (PBO) of the Fresenius Group amounting to \in 553 million (2005: \in 571 million) includes \in 235 million (2005: \in 232 million) which is funded by plan assets and \in 318 million (2005: \in 339 million) which is covered by pension provisions.
-At December 31, 2006, in all plans of the Fresenius Group, the benefit obligation and the accumulated benefit obligation exceed the fair value of plan assets.
+FMCH voluntarily contributed US\$11 million (€9 million) during the year 2006.

+The benefit obligation (DBO) of the Fresenius Group amounting to €553 million (2005: €571 million) includes € 235 million (2005: € 232 million) which is funded by plan assets and € 318 million (2005: €339 million) which is covered by pension provisions.